Scrapbook and Bloggish Musings 8

 7) Autism and The World

-A Club that would have Me as a Member (Revisited): In advance of remarks concerning my YouTube channel, let me state clearly that I have created the channel under duress.
+A Club that would have Me as a Member (Revisited): In advance of remarks concerning my YouTube channel, Autism and The Arts, let me state clearly that I have created this channel under duress.

 Social media has practically killed off unique creators such as myself.
 My channel, in so far as I cultivate subscribers, will be more about the community that forms around those who self-identify as having autism than me.
 I have no problem with this occurring, should it occur, but I am trying to build a brand around my creative efforts first and foremost, not autism.